 The contractual cash flow characteristic test is to identify whether the contractual cash flows satisfy the ‘solely payments of principals and interest’ (SPPI) test or ‘basic loan features’ test.

 Some examples of financial instruments that may pass the SPPI test are generally loans in basic lending arrangements or trade receivables and other debtors.

-Normally financial asset is measured at fair value through profit or loss.
-However,
+Normally, financial assets are measured at fair value through profit or loss.

-- these financial assets will be measured at fair value through other comprehensive income.
+these financial assets will be measured at fair value through other comprehensive income (OCI).

 One important note for charities is that equity investments (for example shares) almost always fail the SPPI test because they give rise to equity risk.
 Therefore, any changes in the fair value are normally accounted for through profit or loss under AASB 9.

 However, one exception is when a charity on initial recognition makes an irrevocable election to present fair value changes in OCI, provided other conditions are met.
 Subsequently any gains and losses on equity instruments recognised in OCI (except for dividend that are recognised in profit or loss), are not recycled on disposal of the asset and there is no separate impairment accounting.

 If a charity receives a grant on behalf of another charity and then forwards it onto the second charity (sometimes known as auspicing), questions arise about the accounting treatment of the amounts received by the first charity.